 Mindfulness really is a powerful tool here and if you would like to know more about my 3 step eating coaching program, CLICK HERE

 You’ve got nothing to do and find yourself staring at the fridge thinking what taste can satisfy your hunger.
 Except you are likely not even hungry but your mind is looking for something to occupy itself with.
 Because we are so used to having to fill our time doing something, we can easily substitute eating for something else, probably more constructive.
 And in most of the time, you are not prepared to make a big effort to prepare something good, you are more interested in easy and quick to satisfy this feeling of having to do something.

-In this case, it is essential that we learn how to occupy ourselves with things other than food.
+his case, it is essential that we learn how to occupy ourselves with things other than food.
 Refocusing the mind here is key.
 This is the mental part of the eating coaching program I run.
 We need to focus on filling up our times with activities that are going to lift us up and not dull us down.
 I have many ideas for this, you need to pick the right one for you, sometimes it’s picking up a book, organizing something in the home, calling friends or going for a walk, and if you really can’t find anything, avoid filling your house with unhealthy snacks.
 I know that can be difficult if you have children, you want them to be children so only buy enough for them in small quantities.

 3 Hangry Hunger